mickey7799/Monopoly/README.md

 ### Getting Started

 Clone/download the repository on your local machine.

 Run the MonopolyGame.java

 ### Features

-1. LuckCards: The player will randomly draw 1 card from the card deck and if the card is:
+1. **LuckCards**: The player will randomly draw 1 card from the card deck and if the card is:
 - JailExcemptionCard: The player doesn't need to move to the Jail square
 - PayJailFeeCard: The player pays $500 to exempt from Jail if it has sufficient money.
 - GoToJailCard: The player moves to the Jail square

 **Design pattern: use Facade pattern, Singleton, Polymorphism to ensure low impact on the GotoJailSquare class.**

-2. Logging Player’s Assets: While the system is running, it records player's cash and owned properties in a txt file.
+2. **Logging Player’s Assets**: While the system is running, it records player's cash and owned properties in a txt file.

 That is, every time the player successfully purchases a square, the logger should automatically rewrite the whole file.

 **Design pattern: use observer pattern to ensure the logging engine have low coupling with the current Monopoly system.**